Marzogh/SPIMemory/docs/pages/usage/libInstantiate.rst

   SPIFlash flash;

   void setup() {
-    flash.begin(MB(32));  // This sets the flash chip size to 32 Megabytes - Refer to defines.h for the expansion of the MB(32) macro
+    flash.begin();  // This function has to be called first - before any other functions
+                    // from this library are called
     ...
   }